orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 // Superposed values hold their origin.
+(Carry which caller effected it)
 //   -> The result should be refinable, "now I know it's true, so what's the result".

 ---